MichaelCurrin/javascript-bundling-quickstarts/README.md

 - Webpack - to bundle to a single JS file
 - Browserify - to bundle to a single JS file
-- Babel - to transpile from ES6 to older JS
+- Babel - to transpile from modern JS to older JS for compatibility and also handles JSX to JS.
 - TypeScript - to transpile from TS to JS

 Some sections include an `index.html` to test the JS in the browser.